 Admission decisions generally are made on a rolling basis; that is, applications are reviewed as they are completed and a decision made.
-Applicants for degree programs with limited enrollment, such as the M.A. in Counseling, will be reviewed on a semi-monthly basis.
-Thus, to assure application review in time to enroll for your desired semester, applications for:
+Thus, to assure application review in time to enroll for the desired semester, applications for:

-- regular degree-seeking students should be completed at least 30 days prior to the planned enrollment date - limited enrollment programs, such as the M.A. in Counseling, should be completed six to nine months in advance in order to increase the likelihood of being accepted into the program for the planned enrollment date - international applications should be completed and the financial verification information turned in to the admissions office at least 15 weeks prior to the planned enrollment date, although the recommendation is four to nine months in advance so that the student visa can be obtained early enough to make the appropriate travel arrangements

-- UDE applicants should have their requirements completed at least two months prior to the planned enrollment date - nondegree and audit applications may be received as late as the first day of class but early submission is encouraged for best processing and availability of classes
+- 3. regular degree-seeking students should be completed at least 30 days prior to the planned enrollment date - 4. limited enrollment programs, such as the MA in Counseling, should be completed three to four months in advance in order to increase the likelihood of being accepted into the program for the planned enrollment date - 5. international applications should be completed and the financial verification information turned in to the Admissions Office at least four months prior to the planned enrollment date, so that the student visa can be obtained early enough to make the appropriate travel arrangements - 6.
+UDE applicants should have their requirements completed at least two months prior to the planned enrollment date - 7. nondegree and audit applications may be received as late as the first day of class but early submission is encouraged for best processing and availability of classes

-Although applicants may apply up to 30 days before the planned enrollment date, it should be noted that the financial aid awards begin on April 1 so early application is encouraged.
+Although applicants may apply up to 30 days before the planned enrollment date, it should be noted that financial aid awards begin on April 1 so early application is encouraged.
 The largest group of funds will be awarded on April 1.
 There are two additional award periods for new students on May 1 and June 1.
 Only those who have been accepted and have turned in their financial aid application by each of these deadlines will be eligible to receive scholarships and grants for the fall and spring semester of the following year.